LinuxForHealth/FHIR/CONTRIBUTING.md

 ## Legal

-Each source file must include a license header for the Apache Software License 2.0.
-Using the SPDX format is the simplest approach. e.g.
+Each source file must include a license header to indicate its use of the Apache Software License 2.0.
+Using the SPDX format is the simplest approach:

 ```
 /*